Afreda323/learn-dev/README.md

 If I have missed anything, or am lacking in the resources department, feel free to hit me with a PR and I'd be happy to add it to the list.

+Also please note that some of the resources lifted are part of paid services.
+I'm trying to keep this as low cost as possible, but I can't help that some of the best resources cost some money.

 ## Why?

 While there are plenty of resources online for learning the tools of the trade, it can be a little hard for someone new to the game to find what they need, especially when most of the time they aren't sure exactly what "it" is.